vc-souza/UIAutomatorTutorial/README.md

 ![screenshot do uiautomatorviewer sendo usado no 'Calendar'](https://i.imgur.com/YshxKe5.png)
 ![screenshot do uiautomatorviewer sendo usado no 'iFood'](https://i.imgur.com/bNSgTVm.png)

+## Pros and Cons

+#### Pros
+- Interaction with all the apps and system UI, instead of just the AUT (Aplication Under Test).
+- Provided and maintained by Google, the same company that maintains Android  .
+- Clear and simple - but powerful - API.

+#### Cons
+- It's only available on devices with API level 16 or newer.
+- The classic release o UIAutomator (the one that this tutorial refers to) did not provide good IDE integration (see the setup steps).
+The newer release, though (launched on March), integrates well with Android Studio, and the final result is a apk, and not a jar file.
+- If the UI element attributes change (text, id, content description) changes, the test has to be updated.

 ## *API*

 The official API documentation can be found [here](https://developer.android.com/reference/android/support/test/uiautomator/package-summary.html).